-m.
-Fee and Grant Revenue
+N. Fee and Grant Revenue

 Recognition of grant revenue is based on the susceptibility of accrual as determined by the legal and contractual requirements established by each grantor.
 For grants not restrictive as to specific purposes and revocable only for failure to comply with general prescribed requirements, revenues are recognized when actually received.
-Expenditures are the prime factor in determining eligibility and include fees received from loan originations, securitization premiums, loan servicing fees, and Section 8 administrative fees received from the U.S. Department of Housing and Urban Development (HUD), including administrative fees that are paid by HUD to Rhode Island Housing under the Performance-Based Contract Administration (PBCA) contract for certain Section 8 projects throughout Rhode Island.
+Where expenditure is the prime factor in determining eligibility, grant revenue is recognized as allowable expenditures are made.
+Fee income is accrued as earned and includes fees received from loan originations, securitization premiums, loan servicing fees and Section 8 administrative fees received from the U.S. Department of Housing and Urban Development (HUD), including administrative fees that are paid by HUD to the Corporation under the Performance-Based Contract Administration (PBCA) contract for certain Section 8 projects throughout Rhode Island.

-n.
-Recent Accounting Pronouncements
+O. Recent Accounting Pronouncements

-Effective July 1, 2017 (beginning of the fiscal year ending June 30, 2018), the Corporation was required to adopt the provisions of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (GASB 75).
-GASB 75 establishes standards for measuring and recognizing liabilities, deferred outflows of resources, deferred inflows of resources, and expenses and expenditures related to other postemployment benefits (OPEB) administered through trusts or equivalent arrangements.
-For defined benefit OPEB plans, GASB 75 identifies the methods and assumptions that should be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
-In addition, GASB 75 requires more extensive footnote disclosures in employer financial statements as well as restatement of beginning net position in fiscal 2018.
+Effective July 1, 2017, the Corporation adopted the provisions of GASB Statement 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (GASB 75).
+The financial statements follow GASB 75 standards for measuring and recognizing liabilities, deferred outflows of resources, deferred inflows of resources, and expenses and expenditures related to other postemployment benefits (OPEB) administered.
+These statements also utilize GASB 75 methods and assumptions to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
+Note 10, Employee Benefits, includes GASB 75 disclosures and required supplementary information.
+In addition, a restatement of ending net position in fiscal 2017 has been made in accordance with GASB 75.